natebarksdale/natebarksdale.github.io/src/content/blog/2008-11-03-you-dont-have-to-be-russian-but-it-helps.md

 description: An exploration of the rich tradition of holy fools in both Western and Eastern Christianity, particularly highlighting the unique manifestations in Russia.
 emoji: 🤪
 tags:
-  - 🤡 holy fools
+  - ✝️ Christianity
+  - 🌍 Culture
+  - 🌀 Complexity
-  - 📖 literature
+  - 🤔 Curiosity
-  - 🙏 spirituality
+  - ❤️ Relationships
 haiku: |
   Fools dance with the wise,
   Laughing at the world’s chaos,